-The Center for Computational Research has over 8000 processors to support faculty and student research as well as local business partners.
+The Center for Computational Research has over 30,000 processors in three clusters to support faculty and student research as well as local business partners.
 The computers are organized into a cluster sharing common networking and storage.
 University researchers use the computers in the cluster through the batch scheduling system.
 Specialized visualization servers within the academic cluster are available for high end visualization tasks.
 Researchers can utilize the CCR research cloud for projects not typically suited for the HPC environment.
 Database warehouses, websites, software development projects, and other non-HPC scientific applications are examples of what currently run in our research cloud.
 UB faculty are permitted access to the academic cluster for themselves and their students at no cost.
 Additional services and resources are available for nominal fees, collected to cover the costs of the hardware and staff time.

 Accounts at CCR

 UB faculty should read the requirements for CCR accounts and follow the instructions to create their own.
 Once the faculty has setup a project following these instructions, he/she may add students, staff, and collaborators to their group.
 Please follow the instructions here to create and account and project

 Students and UB staff members sponsored by a UB faculty member may create themselves an account but will not have access to CCR's servers until added to a faculty member's project.
 Instructions for that can be found here

 External collaborators and industry partners must contact CCR help to request an account.